simonschiele/deprecated-2017-dot.vim/documentation/REPO_README.md

 All code in this repo that was written by me:
 [MIT License](http://opensource.org/licenses/MIT)

-This repo contains many plugins from other very gifted people (mostly as sub- repo.
-Of course the original license of these are not touched or changed.
+This repo contains many plugins and stuff from other very gifted people (mostly as sub-repo).
+Of course the original license of these aren't touched or changed.

 ## Authors